oracle-livelabs/developer/rest-services-for-adb-appDevLive/rest-enable-objects/rest-enable-objects.md

     ![Left click the + Create Parameter button](./images/rest-32.png)

-12. The **Create Parameter** slider comes out of the right of the page.
+12. The **Create Parameter** slider emerges from the right of the page.

     ![Create Parameter slider](./images/rest-33.png)